 This is what ballots look like in the United States.

-This one from San Luis Obispo, California is relatively short.
+This one from this area of California is relatively short.

 Each paper can be between 28 and 48cm long.